G7 action on climate gets cautious welcome, but activists say more needed

 At present, Japan has plans to help fund a new Indonesian coal plant despite Jakarta’s plans to stop building new coal-fired plants from 2023, as part of an effort to meet its domestic carbon neutrality goals.
 A second project calls for Japanese government financing of a coal plant in Bangladesh, despite a decision by the Bangladeshi government in February to drop plans for nine new coal plants because of the rising cost of imported coal.

-Domestically, Japan was forced to restart many coal-fired plants after the March 2011 triple meltdowns at the Fukushima No. 1 nuclear power plant triggered by a magnitude 9.0 earthquake and tsunami.
+Domestically, Japan was forced to restart many coal-fired plants after the March 2011 triple meltdowns at the Fukushima No. 1 nuclear power plant triggered by earthquakes and tsunamis.
 In 2019, coal accounted for about 27% of Japan’s total primary energy supply, according to the IEA.

 “Japan’s addiction to fossil fuels is undermining critical action to address the climate crisis,” said Susanne Wong, senior campaigner for environment group Oil Change International.
-"We need Prime Minister Suga to demonstrate climate leadership and support strong action to address the biggest crisis facing humanity and our planet."
+“We need Prime Minister Suga to demonstrate climate leadership and support strong action to address the biggest crisis facing humanity and to support strong action to address the biggest crisis facing humanity and our planet.”

 Japanese climate activists also criticized the government’s stance and called on Suga to be more ambitious in ditching coal.